 The book, Launching a Leadership Revolution, (Brady and Woodward, 2005), speaks of how hunger cultivates a desire to change for the better.
 In fact, hunger is a facet of leadership.
 Hunger provides the energy to begin, the stamina to persist, and the will to finish an endeavor.
 Taking active responsibility in translating your military skills will foster internal motivation on a regular basis that will propel you to successful skills translation that leads to post career employment.

-Reel Time Theaters

-Friday, June 23 - June 29
+We're saving a seat for you Reel Time Theaters Friday, June 23 - June 29

-ADRIFT Solo (PG-13) Saturday, June 23 - 2p.m.
-Friday, June 29 - 9 p.m.
+Solo (PG-13) Saturday, June 23 - 2p.m.